decodingafterlife/SweetCode/README.md

 # SweetCode - Gamify LeetCode Practice

 ## Overview
-SweetCode is a Chrome extension designed to gamify your LeetCode practice sessions.
+SweetCode is a Chromium extension designed to gamify your LeetCode practice sessions.
 It rewards you with social media usage time based on the difficulty of the LeetCode problems you solve.
 Once installed, SweetCode helps you stay productive by blocking social media websites (currently Instagram and YouTube) when your allotted time runs out.
 Your time allowance resets daily.

 ## Key Features
 - **Earn Rewards**: Gain social media time based on LeetCode problem difficulty: